Erutidians/auto-dop/README.md

 - Using our **template repository**

-  - generate from template by simply clicking the generate button in [here](https://github.com/Erutidians/100-days-of-productivity).
+  - generate a template by simply clicking the generate button in [here](https://github.com/Erutidians/100-days-of-productivity).
   - clone and go to your generated repository.

     ```bash